sudharsankarthi-ai/AI-Company-Enrichment-Agent/README.md

 ## Overview

-AI Company Enrichment Agent is an AI-powered Python application that automates company research using the Groq API.
+AI Company Enrichment Agent is an AI-powered Python application that automates company research and data enrichment using web search and large language models.

-The application validates company-domain relationships and enriches datasets by identifying:
+The application validates company-domain relationships, researches companies using web sources, and enriches datasets by identifying:

 - Official company name
 - Company name changes
 - Previous company name
 - Reason for name change
-- LinkedIn company page
+- Official LinkedIn company page
-- CEO
+- Current CEO
-- Founder
+- Founder(s)
 - Confidence score

+Web research is performed using Tavily, while Groq's Llama 3.3 70B model processes, validates, and structures the collected information.

 The enriched information is exported into a structured CSV file.